If your New Year’s resolve to conquer debt, now is the time to prepare by collecting your financial tools for Jan 1.

 Quietly we started looking at houses using only one of our incomes to play it safe.

-We paid $265k for our home which was an awesome deal in 2009 when house prices plummeted.
+We paid $265k for our home, a fantastic deal in 2009 when house prices plummeted.

-Today our house would sell for over $700k just as it is which is why I’m renovating it to increase the value.
+Today our house would sell for over $800k just as it is, so I’m renovating it to increase its value.

 Moving To Canada Was Like learning to crawl again